 Tourism is one of the largest industries in the State of Colorado.
 Visitors stimulate the local economy and benefit hotels, meeting facilities, attractions, restaurants, cultural institutions, tour companies, transportation providers, local farmers and countless other businesses.

 - Visitors to Colorado spent $24.2 billion in 2019.

 - The tourism industry supports more than 180,000 jobs in Colorado (2019).

-Tourism saves every Colorado household $500 annually in taxes (this is the amount of tax dollars residents would have to pay if not for the more than $1.1 billion in state and local taxes paid annually by visitors).
+- Tourism saves every Colorado household $658.81 annually in taxes (this is the number of tax dollars residents would have to pay if not for the nearly $1.4 billion in state and local taxes paid annually by visitors).

 Source: Dean Runyan Associates, Colorado Travel Impacts 2000-2019; Longwoods International, Travel Year 2019

 STATE TOURISM REPORTS

 In 1993, Colorado became the only state to eliminate its tourism marketing function, when it cut its $12 million promotion budget to zero.
-As a result, Colorado’s domestic market share plunged 30% within two years, representing a loss of over $1.4 billion in tourism revenue annually.
+As a result, Colorado’s domestic market share plunged 30 percent within two years, representing a loss of over $1.4 billion in tourism revenue annually.
 Over time, the revenue loss increased to well over $2 billion yearly.
 To learn more about the importance of tourism marketing and the direct impact it has on Colorado's economy, read this special report and watch The Story of Colorado Tourism here.

 Each year, Longwoods International conducts an overview of Colorado’s travel and tourism market and provides a detailed profile of the state’s visitors for each calendar year.
 To view annual Longwoods reports, click here.